 There are many perspectives on Céline’s music that Wilson never quite considers.
 He comes close for some.
 He talks about how Céline appeals mostly to people who make use of her music, for weddings, events, and as the soundscape of life, not people (like professional critic Wilson) who scrutinize and analyze it.
 Joe Boyd in his memoir White Bicycles, wrote about how in the 1960s folk music scene there was a divide between those like archivist Alan Lomax who pursued “gregarious” music meant for social events — sing-alongs and such — and record collectors more interested in virtuoso performers.
 This is a very similar divide between Céline’s fans and Wilson and his cohorts.
 But he does not really go there in the book.
 Also, could it be that Céline’s music appeals to extroverts, while most music nerds are introverts?
 This is not to say that these other lenses are the correct ones, but rather that the way Wilson struggles to find an explanation for Céline’s appeal means that he never quite has the crucial insight that explains the divide between her fans and her many detractors.
-Put more simply, this is why Wilson’s approach is unscientific.
+Put more simply, this is why Wilson’s approach is unscientific and superficial.
 He acknowledges that he lacks the funds to perform a large survey like Bourdieu (for that, look to the likes of Gerry Veenstra).
 He would be better off looking to the style of Thorstein Veblen, but he disses Veblen and misquotes him (flattering himself by trying to coin the phrase “conspicuous production” in a way that is already subsumed by Veblen’s original theory of “conspicuous consumption”).